rebing/graphql-laravel/README.md

 - **Strict authorization comparison** — The `authorize()` return value is now compared with `!== true` (strict).
 Ensure your `authorize()` methods return an actual `bool`.
+- **Cross-field validation rules in nested InputTypes** — Validation rules like `prohibits:otherField`, `required_without:otherField`, `required_if:field,value`,
+  etc. defined on InputType fields are now automatically transformed to use fully-qualified dot-notation paths.
+This fixes cross-field rules that previously didn't work in nested or list InputTypes.
+If this causes issues, you can disable it per mutation/query by overriding `processCollectedRules()` to return `$rules` unchanged.

 ### Upgrading from v1 to v2